Equipment

 Repeaters (VE2CRA)

 The club has three repeaters (VE2CRA).
 One is located in the Gatineau hills just north of Ottawa, with a great view and footprint.
 We have two auxiliary receivers: one in downtown Ottawa and one in Sarsfield, Ontario.
+See the original tower installation video.

 Analog repeaters